Numerical implementation of the multiscale and averaging methods for quasi periodic systems: The averaging scheme

-To evaluate this operator we can use a recursive construction of states based on the zero order averaging, it is important to remember that this is actually a matrix.
+To evaluate this operator we can use a recursive construction of states based on the zeroth order eigenstates of the averaged Hamiltonian.
+It is important to remember that this is actually a matrix.
 For convenience of notation we will define